 Take time to rest.
 Rest for one full day between exercising specific muscle groups to recover.
 Your muscles need time to relax and rebuild.

 Your muscles naturally decrease as you age.
 And if you don't do anything to replenish the muscle loss, fat will replace it.
 Weight or strength training will help you reverse this trend at any time of your life.

 As you exercise more, you'll be able to lift weights more efficiently and for more extended periods.
-You'll also improve your bone density, better manage your weight, and improve your body's metabolism, and provide your immune system with a boost.
+You'll also improve your bone density, better manage your weight, improve your body's metabolism, and provide your immune system with a boost.

 Building and maintaining muscle and strength is necessary for all of us, especially as we age.
 And the earlier we start, the better.